iterativo-git/dockerdoo/README.md

 ## Running options

-There's mainly two ways to deploy with this compose, both available to be configured on the .env file using the `$INSTALL_TYPE` variable, choosing between `standalone` or `bridged` as options.
+There's mainly two ways to deploy with this compose, both available to be configured on the .env file using the `$INSTALL_TYPE` variable, choosing between `standalone` or `hosted` as options.

 Both options will raise a **postgres** container to be used by an **Odoo** container in v11 or v12, depending on the version that has been set in the `.env` file for `$ODOO_VERSION`